-12. Material related party transactions
+11. Material related party transactions

 We have related party relationships with the SFC, ICC and the UECF.
-There were no significant related party transactions other than those disclosed in the financial statements of the Fund for the years ended 31 March 2017 and 2018 (refer to notes 7 and 11).
+There were no significant related party transactions other than those disclosed in the financial statements of the Fund for the years ended 31 March 2018 and 2019 (refer to notes 7 and 10).

-13. Financial risk management and fair
+12. Financial risk management and fair values

-The financial assets of the Fund mainly comprise debt securities and units in a pooled fund.
-The underlying investments of the pooled fund mainly comprise equity securities.
+The financial assets of the Fund mainly comprised fixed deposits with banks (2018: fixed deposits with banks, debt securities and units in a pooled fund).
+The underlying investments of the pooled fund mainly comprised equity securities.